swcarpentry/python-novice-gapminder/03-types-conversion.md

 ## Arithmetic with Different Types
 {: .challenge}

-Which of the following will print 2.0? *(note: there can be more than one right answer).*
+Which of the following will print 2.0?
+Note: there may be more than one right answer.

 ~~~
 first = 1.0